dmydud/theory-for-data-science/Math/EDA/README.md

 ![Example of the histogram](media/histogram.png) Example of the histogram

-### Statistical Moments
-If the function is a probability distribution, then the first moment is the expected value, the second central moment is the variance, the third standardized moment is the *skewness*, and the fourth standardized moment is the *kurtosis*.

 ### Density Plots
 Related to the histogram is a density plot, which shows the distribution of data values as a continuous line.
 A density plot can be thought of as a smoothed histogram, although it is typically computed directly from the data through a *kernel density estimate*.